How to Find a Reliable Roofer

 A good way to assess financial soundness is to obtain—and check—references.
 Ask for the names of major materials suppliers; then ask them how much credit they commonly extend and about the contractor’s recent payment performance.

 You’re likely to get two types of warranties: one on materials from the manufacturer, another on workmanship from the roofer.
-Many manufacturers also offer extended warranty protection.
+Manufacturers also offer extended warranty protection.

-The materials warranties offered by the major shingle manufacturers are very similar.
-Asphalt composite shingle manufacturers, for example, agree to pay for the cost—including labor—to repair or replace shingles proven to be “defective.”
-The duration of the warranty varies with the quality of shingles.
-A manufacturer’s warranty generally begins with a specified period of time (for example, five years) during which the warranty covers the entire cost of replacing defective shingles.
+The warranties offered by shingle manufacturers are very similar to one another.
+They agree to pay for the cost—including labor—to repair or replace shingles only if they are proven to be “defective”—which is a somewhat unlikely risk.
+Don’t assume lengthy warranty periods cover you against all leaks and other common problems, or even that you will be protected long-term from product defects.
+A manufacturer’s warranty generally begins with a specified time period (for example, five years) during which the warranty covers the entire cost of replacing defective shingles.
 After the initial period, the manufacturer’s exposure is reduced on a pro rata basis each year for the remainder of the warranty’s duration.